DCLAB08/Real-Time-Image-Video-Dehazing/README.md

 > For ethernet & FPGA usage, we refer to alexforencich's project.
 > [Reference here](https://github.com/alexforencich/verilog-ethernet/tree/master/example/DE2-115/fpga)

-Make sure your PC (python) is in the same network as your FPGA
+Make sure your PC (python) is in the same local network as your FPGA

 #### FPGA
 - Please config src/Ethernet.v Line 200 and use your own IP address